Have you ever felt like you were in the desert? In a place where you wonder if God has deserted you. Where you feel alone

 "if we are faithless,

-he will remain faithful,
+will remain faithful,

 for he cannot disown himself."